-HIS211: Asian Civilization I
+HIS211: East Asian Civilization I

-This course will survey the development of East and South Asian civilizations, covering their origins as well as their cultural influences, from prehistoric times to approximately AD 1800.
+This course will survey the

+development of East Asian

+civilization, covering its origins,

+cultural influences, and global

+connections, from prehistoric times

+to approximately AD 1600.

-HIS213: Asian Civilization II
+HIS213: East Asian Civilization II

-This course will explore the development of East and South Asia from about AD 1800 to the present.
-Students will compare and contrast the similarities and differences among the national experiences in modern Asia.
+This course will explore the

+development of East Asia from about

+AD 1600 to the present.
+Students

+will compare and contrast the

+similarities and differences among

+the national experiences in modern

+East Asia and examine East Asia's

+cultural and political influence in

+modern world history.